MicrosoftDocs/power-pages-docs/power-pages-docs/admin/copilot-governance.md

 ### Search summarization

 Power Pages Site Search with Generative AI provides site users with summarized responses to their natural language queries.
 It also uses a semantic search approach instead of traditional keyword-based methods, providing more relevant and contextualized results.
 Learn more about search summarization at [Power Pages search with generative AI (preview)](/power-pages/configure/search/generative-ai).

+### Summarization API

+Power Pages summarization API lets users get an AI generated summary of the content in the page.
+This API is built on top of the Power Pages Web API that provides data summarization on Dataverse tables used in the pages.
+Learn more about the Summarization API at [Data summarization API](../configure/data-summarization-api.md).

 ### Site copilot